-The insurance Buy-In Contract is included in the Net Assets Statements as an Asset and is valued at year end by the Scheme Actuary.
-The insurer underwrites the risk of meeting the liabilities of a group of pensioners within the Fund.
+The insurance Buy-In Contract is included in the Net Assets Statement as an Asset and is valued at year end by the Scheme Actuary.

 Events after the Reporting Period

 Events after the reporting period are those events, both favourable and unfavourable, that occur between the end of the reporting period and the date when the Statement of Accounts is authorised for issue.
 Two types of events can be identified: